-Setting up a digital media campaign can be a daunting task, even when working with a media agency!
+Setting up a digital media campaign can be a daunting task, even when working with a media partner!
 What tactics should you use?
 How do you measure success?

 These are the initial steps to setting up, executing and learning from a digital media campaign.

 Who is your audience?